dfremont/glulx-llvm/README.md

 * Andrés Amaya Garcia, for their [series](https://sourcecodeartisan.com/2020/09/13/llvm-backend-0.html) on writing an LLVM backend (it petered out incomplete at part 6, but was still helpful!).

 * zzo38, for writing glasm and saving me the work of writing an assembler.

+* Charles Nicholson, Wojciech Muła, and other contributors for the implementation of `printf` used in my miniature version of _libc_ (found [here](https://github.com/charlesnicholson/nanoprintf)).

 * Graham Nelson, without whose inspiring work on Inform 7 I would likely never have heard of Glulx.
 (And without whose inspiring work on earlier versions of Inform perhaps Glulx would not exist at all.)